Norway oil strike escalation could affect production from six fields: NOG

+Workers went on strike after wage talks failed between the union and the NOG, which represents oil and gas companies.

-NOG said the strike could force shutdown of the Equinor-operated Gudrun, Gina Krog, Kvitebjoern fields and the Neptune Energy-operated Gjoea field.
+The escalation could force a shutdown of the Equinor-operated Gudrun, Gina Krog, Kvitebjoern fields and the Neptune Energy-operated Gjoea field, NOG said.

+“For gas there will be almost no issue as there is so much spare capacity on the Norwegian continental shelf at the moment,” Energy Aspect’s analyst Christopher Haines said.

+The six fields produce around 25 million cubic metres of gas per day, which could be easily compensated by ramping output at the much larger Equinor-operated Troll and Oseberg fields, he added.

-Lederne plans to take a total of 126 union members on strike, in addition to 43 who stopped working at Sverdrup on Monday after state mediated wage talks with NOG failed.
+Lederne expects 126 union members to strike, in addition to 43 who stopped working at Sverdrup on Monday after the state mediated wage talks failed.

-Equinor said it could still maintain production at the 470,000 boepd Sverdrup field despite the strike.

-Two larger offshore worker unions, Industri Energi and Safe, have agreed to new wage deals and will not go on strike.
+Two larger offshore worker unions, Industri Energi and Safe, have agreed new wage deals and will not strike.

 Lederne said it was seeking better financial terms for its members and wanted the offshore wage agreement to cover its members who work at a remote control room onshore.